heyronith/causal-winds/README.md

-# Causal Flight Cancellation Prediction
+# 🌬️ Causal Winds

-A machine learning project that predicts flight cancellations and attributes them to specific causes using causal inference methods.
+*Predicting flight cancellations and attributing them to specific causes using causal inference methods.*

+A machine learning project that goes beyond correlation to identify the true causal relationships behind flight cancellations.

 ## Problem Statement